 During our Driver-Out pilot, our truck will operate autonomously from the point of origin to the end destination on a commercial shipping route between Phoenix and Tucson.
 The pilot will consist of multiple functional trips over several days while hauling real freight.
 The selected route includes scenarios experienced in most typical freight operations; terminals, surface streets, and highways that travel through city centers and suburban areas.
 We are also solving for more complex scenarios, such as lane closures due to accidents, real-time construction-related changes, and unknown objects on the road.

-To prepare for Driver-Out, we designed our autonomous system from the ground up, taking a rigorous engineering approach to analyze the functions and potential failures for each component.
+To prepare for fully driverless trucking, we designed our autonomous system from the ground up, taking a rigorous engineering approach to analyze the functions and potential failures for each component.
 Goals that we have achieved towards our Driver-Out milestone include the following:

 The question for our Driver-Out program advancement is not if, but when.
 We are laser-focused on ensuring safety because the TuSimple team is truly designing a first-of-its-kind solution to successfully complete Driver-Out.
 We are currently in the third phase of a four-step process required to run a successful pilot test: